wesleymichael/drivenpass-api/README.md

 <br>

-## Rotas e Funcionalidades
+## Routes and Functionalities

 ### ❤️ Health (`/health`)

-- Rota somente para garantir que a aplicação está em pé.
-- **GET** `/health`: Retorna a mensagem `"I am okay!"` com o status code `200 OK`.

-### 👤 Usuários (`/users`)

-- A aplicação permite que os usuários criem contas e as utilizem para acessar outras funcionalidades.

-#### Criação de Contas

-- Os usuários devem fornecer um e-mail válido e uma senha para criar uma conta.
-- Se o e-mail já estiver em uso, a aplicação não permitirá a criação da conta (`409 Conflict`).
-- A senha deve atender aos critérios de segurança, incluindo pelo menos 10 caracteres, 1 número, 1 letra minúscula, 1 letra maiúscula e 1 caractere especial (`400 Bad Request`).
-- As senhas são armazenadas criptografadas no banco de dados, usando a biblioteca [bcrypt](https://www.npmjs.com/package/bcrypt).

-#### Acesso de Conta

-- Os usuários devem utilizar o e-mail e senha cadastrados para acessar suas contas.
-- Caso sejam fornecidos dados incompatíveis, a aplicação responderá com `401 Unauthorized`.
-- Após um login bem-sucedido, os usuários receberão um token JWT para autenticação posterior.
-- **Este token deve ser enviado em todas as requisições para identificar o usuário.**

-### 🔑 Credenciais (`/credentials`)

-- Credenciais se referem a informações de login para sites e serviços.

-#### Criação de Credenciais

-- Para registrar uma nova credencial, o usuário deve fornecer uma URL, um nome de usuário e uma senha.
-- O usuário também deve informar um título/nome/rótulo para a credencial, uma vez que é possível cadastrar várias credenciais para um mesmo site.
-- Caso nenhum dos dados seja enviado, a aplicação responderá com `400 Bad Request`.
-- Cada credencial deve possuir um título/nome/rótulo único.
-Tentativas de criar duas credenciais com o mesmo nome serão impedidas (`409 Conflict`).
-- As senhas das credenciais são criptografadas usando um segredo da aplicação, com o uso da biblioteca [cryptr](https://www.npmjs.com/package/cryptr).

-#### Busca de Credenciais

-- A aplicação permite a obtenção de todas as credenciais na rota `/credentials` ou de uma credencial específica através do seu ID na rota `/credentials/{id}`.
-- Se um usuário tentar acessar uma credencial que não pertence a ele, a aplicação responderá com `403 Forbidden`.
-- Se for enviado um ID inválido, a resposta será `400 Bad Request`.
-- Se o ID não existir, a resposta será `404 Not Found`.
-- Todas as credenciais retornadas aparecem com a senha descriptografada (`200 OK`).

-#### Deletar Credenciais

-- A aplicação permite a exclusão de credenciais com base no seu ID.
-- Se for enviado um ID inválido, a resposta será `400 Bad Request`.
-- Se o ID não existir, a resposta será `404 Not Found`.
-- Se a credencial pertencer a outro usuário, a resposta será `403 Forbidden`.

-### ✏️ Notas Seguras (`/notes`)

-- Notas Seguras são informações em formato de texto.

-#### Criação de Notas Seguras

-- Para registrar uma nova nota segura, o usuário deve fornecer um título/nome/rótulo e o conteúdo da nota.
-- Se nenhum dos dados for enviado, a aplicação responderá com `400 Bad Request`.
-- Cada nota deve possuir um título único.
-Tentativas de criar duas notas com o mesmo nome serão impedidas (`409 Conflict`).

-#### Busca de Notas Seguras

-- A aplicação permite a obtenção de todas as notas seguras na rota `/notes` ou de uma nota segura específica através do seu ID na rota `/notes/{id}`.
-- Se um usuário tentar acessar uma nota que não pertence a ele, a aplicação responderá com `403 Forbidden`.
-- Se for enviado um ID inválido, a resposta será `400 Bad Request`.
-- Se o ID não existir, a resposta será `404 Not Found`.

-#### Deletar Notas Seguras

-- A aplicação permite a exclusão de notas seguras com base no seu ID.
-- Se for enviado um ID inválido, a resposta será `400 Bad Request`.
-- Se o ID não existir, a resposta será `404 Not Found`.
-- Se a nota pertencer a outro usuário, a resposta será `403 Forbidden`.

-### 💳 Cartões (`/cards`)

-- Os cartões representam cartões de crédito e/ou débito.

-#### Criação de Cartões

-- Para registrar um novo cartão, o usuário deve fornecer o número do cartão, o nome impresso, o código de segurança, a data de expiração, a senha, se ele é virtual e o seu tipo (crédito, débito ou ambos).
-- Se nenhum dos dados for enviado, a aplicação responderá com `400 Bad Request`.
-- Cada cartão deve possuir um título/nome/rótulo único.
-Tentativas de criar dois cartões com o mesmo nome serão impedidas (`409 Conflict`).
-- O código de segurança e a senha do cartão são

- criptografados usando um segredo da aplicação, com o uso da biblioteca [cryptr](https://www.npmjs.com/package/cryptr).

-#### Busca de Cartões

-- A aplicação permite a obtenção de todos os cartões do usuário na rota `/cards` ou de um cartão específico através do seu ID na rota `/cards/{id}`.
-- Se um usuário tentar acessar um cartão que não pertence a ele, a aplicação responderá com `403 Forbidden`.
-- Se o cartão não existir, a resposta será `404 Not Found`.

-#### Deletar Cartões

-- A aplicação permite a exclusão de cartões com base no seu ID.
-- Se o ID não existir, a resposta será `404 Not Found`.
-- Se o cartão pertencer a outro usuário, a resposta será `403 Forbidden`.

-### 📶 Wi-fi (`/wifi`)

-- Wi-fi’s representam os dados de acesso a uma rede de internet.

-#### Criação de Wi-fi

-- Para registrar um novo wifi, o usuário deve fornecer o nome da rede, senha da rede e um título para diferenciar cada um dos dados.
-- Por ser informação sensível, a senha da rede de internet deve ser criptografada usando um segredo da aplicação, com o uso da biblioteca [cryptr](https://www.npmjs.com/package/cryptr).

-#### Busca de Redes Wi-fi

-- A aplicação permite que o usuário obtenha todas as redes Wi-fi na rota `/wifi` ou uma rede específica através do seu ID na rota `/wifi/{id}`.
-- Se um usuário tentar acessar uma rede Wi-fi que não pertence a ele ou que não existe, a aplicação responderá com `403 Forbidden` ou `404 Not Found`, respectivamente.

-#### Deleção de Redes Wi-fi

-- A aplicação permite que uma rede Wi-fi seja deletada com base no seu ID.
-- Se o ID não existir, a resposta será `404 Not Found`.
-- Se o ID pertencer a uma rede Wi-fi de outra pessoa, a aplicação responderá com ``403 Forbidden`.

-### 🗑️ Deletar Conta e todos os dados do usuário (`/erase`)

-- A rota permite que o usuário exclua sua conta e todos os dados associados a ela.
-- Quando essa ação ocorre, os dados de credenciais, notas, cartões e outros são deletados do banco de dados, bem como o próprio cadastro do usuário.
-- Como é uma ação destrutiva, a senha deve ser enviada novamente no corpo da requisição para que a ação seja executada.
-Caso a senha esteja incorreta, a resposta será `401 Unauthorized`.

-## Contribuições

-Contribuições são bem-vindas!
-Sinta-se à vontade para abrir problemas (issues) e enviar pull requests para melhorar este projeto.
+- Route solely for ensuring the application is up and running.
+- **GET** `/health`: Returns the message `"I am okay!"` with the status code `200 OK`.

+### 👤 Users (`/users`)

+- The application allows users to create accounts and use them to access other functionalities.

+#### Account Creation

+- Users must provide a valid email and password to create an account.
+- If the email is already in use, the application will not allow the account creation (`409 Conflict`).
+- Passwords must meet security criteria, including at least 10 characters, 1 number, 1 lowercase letter, 1 uppercase letter, and 1 special character (`400 Bad Request`).
+- Passwords are stored securely in the database using the [bcrypt](https://www.npmjs.com/package/bcrypt) library.

+#### Account Access

+- Users must use the registered email and password to access their accounts.
+- If incompatible data is provided, the application will respond with `401 Unauthorized`.
+- After a successful login, users will receive a JWT token for future authentication.
+- **This token must be sent in all requests to identify the user.**

+### 🔑 Credentials (`/credentials`)

+- Credentials refer to login information for websites and services.

+#### Credential Creation

+- To register a new credential, the user must provide a URL, a username, and a password.
+- The user must also provide a title/name/label for the credential since it is possible to register multiple credentials for the same site.
+- If none of the data is sent, the application will respond with `400 Bad Request`.
+- Each credential must have a unique title/name/label.
+Attempts to create two credentials with the same name will be prevented (`409 Conflict`).
+- Credential passwords are encrypted in the database using an application secret, with the use of the [cryptr](https://www.npmjs.com/package/cryptr) library.

+#### Credential Retrieval

+- The application allows users to retrieve all credentials on the `/credentials` route or a specific credential using its ID on the `/credentials/{id}` route.
+- If a user tries to access a credential that does not belong to them, the application will respond with `403 Forbidden`.
+- If an invalid ID is sent, the response will be `400 Bad Request`.
+- If the ID does not exist, the response will be `404 Not Found`.
+- All returned credentials appear with the password decrypted (`200 OK`).

+#### Delete Credentials

+- The application allows the deletion of credentials based on their ID.
+- If an invalid ID is sent, the response will be `400 Bad Request`.
+- If the ID does not exist, the response will be `404 Not Found`.
+- If the credential belongs to another user, the response will be `403 Forbidden`.

+### ✏️ Secure Notes (`/notes`)

+- Secure Notes are text-based information.

+#### Secure Note Creation

+- To register a new secure note, the user must provide a title/name/label and the content of the note.
+- If none of the data is sent, the application will respond with `400 Bad Request`.
+- Each note must have a unique title.
+Attempts to create two notes with the same name will be prevented (`409 Conflict`).

+#### Secure Note Retrieval

+- The application allows users to retrieve all secure notes on the `/notes` route or a specific secure note using its ID on the `/notes/{id}` route.
+- If a user tries to access a note that does not belong to them, the application will respond with `403 Forbidden`.
+- If an invalid ID is sent, the response will be `400 Bad Request`.
+- If the ID does not exist, the response will be `404 Not Found`.

+#### Delete Secure Notes

+- The application allows the deletion of secure notes based on their ID.
+- If an invalid ID is sent, the response will be `400 Bad Request`.
+- If the ID does not exist, the response will be `404 Not Found`.
+- If the note belongs to another user, the response will be `403 Forbidden`.

+### 💳 Cards (`/cards`)

+- Cards represent credit and/or debit cards.

+#### Card Creation

+- To register a new card, the user must provide the card number, printed name, security code, expiration date, password, whether it is virtual, and its type (credit, debit, or both).
+- If none of the data is sent, the application will respond with `400 Bad Request`.
+- Each card must have a unique title/name/label.
+Attempts to create two cards with the same name will be prevented (`409 Conflict`).
+- The card's security code and password are encrypted using an application secret, with the use of the [cryptr](https://www.npmjs.com/package/cryptr) library.

+#### Card Retrieval

+- The application allows users to retrieve all their cards on the `/cards` route or a specific card using its ID on the `/cards/{id}` route.
+- If a user tries to access

+ a card that does not belong to them, the application will respond with `403 Forbidden`.
+- If the card does not exist, the response will be `404 Not Found`.

+#### Delete Cards

+- The application allows the deletion of cards based on their ID.
+- If an invalid ID is sent, the response will be `400 Bad Request`.
+- If the ID does not exist, the response will be `404 Not Found`.
+- If the card belongs to another user, the response will be `403 Forbidden`.

+### 📶 Wi-Fi (`/wifi`)

+- Wi-Fi entries represent access data for an internet network.

+#### Wi-Fi Creation

+- To register a new Wi-Fi entry, the user must provide the network name, network password, and a title to differentiate each data entry.
+- Since it is sensitive information, the internet network password must be encrypted using an application secret, with the use of the [cryptr](https://www.npmjs.com/package/cryptr) library.

+#### Wi-Fi Retrieval

+- The application allows users to retrieve all Wi-Fi entries on the `/wifi` route or a specific Wi-Fi entry using its ID on the `/wifi/{id}` route.
+- If a user tries to access a Wi-Fi entry that does not belong to them or does not exist, the application will respond with `403 Forbidden` or `404 Not Found`, respectively.

+#### Wi-Fi Deletion

+- The application allows the deletion of Wi-Fi entries based on their ID.
+- If an invalid ID is sent, the response will be `400 Bad Request`.
+- If the ID does not exist, the response will be `404 Not Found`.
+- If the Wi-Fi entry belongs to another user, the response will be `403 Forbidden`.

+### 🗑️ Delete Account and All User Data (`/erase`)

+- The route allows the user to delete their account and all associated data.
+- When this action occurs, credential, note, card, and other data are deleted from the database, along with the user's registration.
+- Since it is a destructive action, the password must be sent again in the request body for the action to be executed.
+If the password is incorrect, the response will be `401 Unauthorized`.

+## Contributions

+Contributions are welcome!
+Feel free to open issues and send pull requests to improve this project.